alronz/b2c-database-selection/MongoDB/Search Data/sort.md

 #### [back](search_data_main.md)

-MongoDB provides a very useful method to sort easily the returned results of a query operation.
+MongoDB provide very useful method to sort the returned results of a query operation.
 The method sort() can be used by defining the fields to be used for sorting.
 An example is shown below:

 ````
 db.products.find().sort({price: 1})